-If you’re not looking for your room to feel cold and lifeless, it’s important to choose a color which has a warm undertone to counteract any cool undertones (like blue or purple) that will really increase that cold look.
-Neutral paint colors will lighten the room, but you also need to understand a few key ideas.
+If you’re not looking for your room to feel cold and lifeless, it’s important to choose a color which has a warm undertone to counteract any cool undertones (like blue or purple) that would increase the cold light.

 First You Need to Understand Why Your Room Is Dark

 Understanding why your room is dark is an important first step in deciding the best paint color and whether other elements will have to first be changed in order to achieve an overall brighter look.

 An LRV of 60 or above is ideal for darker rooms.
 In case you don’t already know, LRV stands for Light Reflectance Value and it runs on a scale of 0 to 100, with 0 being pure black (absorbs lights) and 100 being pure white (which bounces back light, thus making the room feel brighter).

 While the LRV of a paint color is a great indicator of how much light it will reflect back into the room, you need to remember that it only works when you actually have enough light coming in to actually be reflected back.

 The Types of Colors That Work Best in North Facing Rooms

-Even if you usually prefer cool tones like grays and blues, there are versions of these paint colors that will work – grays with a taupe or brown undertone or blue-greens.
+Even if you usually prefer cool tones like grays and blues, there are versions of these paint colors that will work – grays with a taupe or brown undertone or blue greens.